Content-Based Storytelling (CBS)

 Brain science and education research challenge us to rethink common classroom practices and examine our beliefs about language learning.

-- A storytelling language class from a student’s perspective
+- A comprehensible input (CI) language class from a student’s perspective

 - On strategies that raise and lower students’ confidence and therefore ability to learn new language

 - On your own current practices – How they are similar or different from today’s lesson?
 What is best practice when in light of how the brain acquires language?

 - How do learners acquire language naturally?